-- Robust review of clinical trials into the effectiveness of Aloe Vera: Aloe vera: a systematic review of its clinical effectiveness.
+- A robust review of clinical trials into the effectiveness of Aloe Vera: Aloe vera: a systematic review of its clinical effectiveness.
 B K Vogler and E Ernst, British Journal of General Practice 1999 Oct; 49(447): 823–828.

 - Aloe Vera – Myth or Medicine.
 P Atherton, Nursing in Practice Sept 2006

 Does your child have itchy eczema?
-ScratchSleeves can provide a quick and effective solution to your child’s scratching, giving you time to find the best way to manage their eczema in the longer term.
+ScratchSleeves’s eczema mitts and clothing provide a quick and effective solution to your child’s scratching, giving you time to find the best way to manage their eczema in the longer term.